Phase Estimation with Compressed Controlled Time Evolution: Results

 \section{Results}

 We benchmark our compression protocol through numerical simulations by comparing the evolution infidelity, defined as

-where $\psi_{\text{exact}}(t)$ is the exactly evolved state and $\psi(t)$ is the state evolved by applying approximate unitaries (TICC, Trotterization, RQC-opt etc.) from a randomized initial state $\psi_0$, for a time step $t$.
+where $U(t)$ is the exact time evolution unitary, $\Tilde{U}$ is the approximate unitary (TICC, Trotterization, RQC-opt etc.) and $v$ is sampled from the uniform distribution, induced by the Haar measure $\mathcal{H}$.
 These states are $N$+1 qubit states, for $N$ being the system size (and plus one for ancilla).
 We report optimization results, run for two different quantum spin systems: Antiferromagnetic, transverse field Ising model (TFIM), defined as

 where $g$ is the transverse field strength, and Heisenberg model in a field (HM)